losrobbos/vercel-fullstack-deploy-guide/README.md

 We can either do the build locally and then deploy.
 Or we deploy and let Vercel do the build.

-Configuring a "post build" (= the build on vercel site, so "post" (=after) deploy) with Vercel is actually not straight forward together with hosting React within node.
+Configuring a "post build" (= building the app on vercel server after deploy) with Vercel is actually not straight forward when doing a fullstack deploy of React within Express.

-So it is advisable to do the build locally before deploy, to keep configuration clear.
+So it is advisable to do the build locally before you deploy.

+That way you will keep the configuration clear and simple.

-So we just create a build script in the top level package.json and will here just call the build script of react in the client folder:
+So we just create a build script in the top level package.json.

+Here we call the build script of react in the client folder:
 ```
 "build": "npm run build --prefix client"
 ```

 Test if the build works by running:
 `npm run build`
-from your express folder (not within the client folder!)
+from your project folder (not within the client folder!)

-Now we need to configure that before each deploy we run the build.
+Now we need to configure to perform a build before each deploy.

 We do this by adding a deploy + predeploy script to package.json: